 22. Get Some Sun

 Just like darkness supports drowsiness at night, getting bright sunlight supports wakefulness during the day.
-Evidence shows that sunlight helps regulate circadian rhythms, and one study found that people working near windows caught more sunlight and got better sleep.
+Evidence shows that sunlight helps regulate circadian rhythms, and that people working near windows caught more sunlight and got better sleep.
 Direct sunlight exposure also supplies vitamin D, which plays a role in sleep via hormones and neurotransmitters.

 23. Exercise Often

-Regular, moderate intensity cardio exercise has been shown to help with insomnia.
+Regular, moderate-intensity cardio exercise has been shown to help with insomnia.
 While it takes some time to see results, people in one study showed improvements similar to those received from sleep aids.